datafusion-contrib/sqlbench-h/README.md

 SQLBench-H is a SQL benchmark derived from [TPC-H](https://www.tpc.org/tpch/) under the terms of the Transaction Processing Council's [Fair Use Policy](https://www.tpc.org/tpc_documents_current_versions/pdf/tpc_fair_use_quick_reference_v1.0.0.pdf).

-This benchmark is limited to measuring the execution time of individual queries derived from TPC-H and is intended for use as a way to compare performance between open source query engines.

-## How does this differ from TPC-H
+## How does SQLBench-H differ from TPC-H?

 - This benchmark only measures execution times for individual queries
 - Only Parquet input files are supported